 The relationship between Tokelau and New Zealand is managed by the Administrator of Tokelau.
-This is a statutory position held by a New Zealand public servant, and appointed by our Minister of Foreign Affairs.
-The Administrator is supported by staff from MFAT's Special Relations and French Pacific Unit.
+This is a statutory position held by a New Zealand public servant, and appointed by the New Zealand Minister of Foreign Affairs.
+The Administrator is supported by staff from MFAT's Pacific Polynesia and French Pacific Division.

 Tokelau has tiny trade flows.
-The physical characteristics of the atolls limit economic development, and the few natural resources and agricultural production are enough to meet only the basic needs in Tokelau itself.
+The physical characteristics of the atolls limit economic development, and the few natural resources and agricultural production are sufficient to meet only a basic level of needs in Tokelau.

 Ocean and lagoon fish and shellfish are plentiful, and are part of the staple diet for Tokelauans.
 The Administrator of Tokelau is responsible for managing Tokelau’s EEZ, and fisheries licence fees contribute substantially to Tokelau's budget.

 The New Zealand Aid Programme works with Tokelau to strengthen its public services, improve quality of life on its atolls, and maximise its fisheries revenue.